Data-Driven Denoising of Stationary Accelerometer Signals

-The rest of the paper is organized as follows: Section \ref{sec:LR} gives an up-to-date literature review of MEMS-IMU denoising methods.
-Section \ref{sec:CA} describes auxiliary methods used to assess our strategy and section \ref{sec:PA} presents our proposed solution.
-Section \ref{sec:DnM} elaborates the data preparation process, section \ref{sec:AandR} shows analysis and results and section \ref{sec:CN} gives conclusions.
+The rest of the paper is organized as follows: Section \ref{sec:LR} gives an up-to-date literature review of MEMS-IMU denoising methods, Section \ref{sec:CA} describes auxiliary methods used to assess our strategy, and section \ref{sec:PA} presents our proposed solution.
+Section \ref{sec:DnM} elaborates on the data preparation process, and section \ref{sec:AandR} shows analysis of the results.
+Section \ref{sec:limit} describes the limitations of the study, and finally, Section \ref{sec:CN} gives conclusions.